Fenerbahçe S.K. (football): Crest, kits and colours

 Fenerbahçe's first coat of arms was the famous Fenerbahçe Lighthouse, which gave its name to the Fenerbahçe area in Istanbul's Kadıköy district and was built by Emperor Suleiman the Magnificent in 1562, but the club, which was restructured in 1911, revised its identity and updated its crest of club in 1914 year.
 It was designed by Hikmet Topuzer, nicknamed Topuz Hikmet, who played as a right winger, in 1914 and had made as lapel pins by Tevfik Haccar Taşçı in London.
 The crest consists of five colours.
 The white section which includes the writing Fenerbahçe Spor Kulübü ★ 1907 ★ represents purity and open-heartedness, the red section represents love and attachment to the club and symbolises the Turkish flag.
 The yellow section symbolises other ones' envy and jealousy about Fenerbahçe, while the navy symbolises nobility.
 The oak leaf which rises from the navy and yellow section shows the force and the power of being a member of Fenerbahçe.
 The green colour of the leaf shows that the success of Fenerbahçe is imperative.

-Since Fenerbahçe was founded in spring, the club's colors were chosen as yellow and white, inspired by the yellow and white daisies blooming in the meadows of the Fenerbahçe district.
+Since Fenerbahçe was founded in the spring, the club's colors were chosen as yellow and white, inspired by the yellow and white daisies blooming in the meadows of the Fenerbahçe district.
 The founding-president of the club, Nurizade Ziya Bey, designed Fenerbahçe's first jerseys; he purchased sports products from the store of the famous merchant of the time, Frank Sugg, located on Lord Street in Liverpool, England, where he spent his education between 1903 and 1906 and was introduced to the sport of football during these periods.
 Fenerbahçe's first jerseys that came from England were made of flannel fabric, long-sleeved and winter.
 The jerseys were causing problems for the players as the weather got hotter in the following days.
 For this reason, the club's president, Nurizade Ziya Bey, went to the shop of the British merchant Baker in the Tünel district of Beyoğlu in 1908 to order summer jerseys for the team.
 Baker said that the jerseys to be ordered will not be available in time for the summer.
 Thereupon, he offered to give the yellow-navy blue striped summer shirts he had on hand.
 Nurizade Ziya Bey, who accepted the offer due to the lack of places where other sports products were sold in Istanbul and the summer heat, bought all the jerseys and decided that the team's colors would be yellow-navy blue And with this decision taken in 1908, Fenerbahçe's future colors were determined.

-The club badge for the 2023–24 season contains 5 stars to represent 28 championships as an act of protest against the TFF's lack of recognition of the club's pre-1959 titles.
+The club badge for the 2023–24 season contains five stars to represent 28 championships as an act of protest against the TFF's lack of recognition of the club's pre-1959 titles.
 However, the Federation has not allowed Fenerbahçe to display the badge in league matches.